 The creed is a statement of the death, burial, resurrection and appearance of Jesus to His followers, and it can arguably be traced to within years (or less) of the events it recalls.
 That means the message of the resurrection of Jesus was not a legend that arose in the 2nd or 3rd Centuries, but was reported from the beginning.
-This assertion, which the early church stated as an historical fact, is also the centerpiece of the early church’s message.
+This assertion is the centerpiece of the early church’s message.

 Paul prefaces the recital of the creed by saying it is “of first importance”.
 Paul goes further to highlight the importance of this early message to the church when he says,

 [I]f Christ has not been raised, then our preaching is in vain and your faith is in vain.
-We are even found to be misrepresenting God, because we testified about God that he raised Christ, whom he did not raise if it is true that the dead are not raised.
-For if the dead are not raised, not even Christ has been raised.
+We are even found to be misrepresenting God, because we testified about God that he raised Christ, whom he did not raise if it is true that the dead are not raised….
 And if Christ has not been raised, your faith is futile and you are still in your sins.
 Then those also who have fallen asleep in Christ have perished.
 If in Christ we have hope in this life only, we are of all people most to be pitied.[ix]

 Though we may not be able to date the other identified creeds in the New Testament as definitively or as early as the creed in 1st Corinthians, all of the other creeds focus on the death and resurrection of Jesus. [xi] Even 1 Corinthians 11:23-29 focuses on the death and resurrection in recounting the Last Supper and ritual of communion that secures in our memories the foretelling and foreshadowing of the death of Jesus, sacrificing his body and blood for us, satisfying the justice of God, allowing the Father to raise him from death: